outagelab/outagelab/docs/index.md

       link: /docs/intro

 features:
-  - title: Move fast and break things
+  - title: Developer Focus
-    details: Easy to get started with, installs in code as a package and has no infrastructure requirements
+    details: Simulate common application-level issues, like failing and slow HTTP requests
-  - title: Controlled chaos
+  - title: Run Anywhere
-    details: Avoid business disruption by scoping outages to specific environments, instances, or users
+    details: Installs in code as a package, supports multiple languages, with no infrastructure requirements
-  - title: Developer first
+  - title: Low Risk
-    details: Open source, permissively licensed, and supports multiple programming languages
+    details: Scope outages to individual users and lower environments for non-disruptive testing
 ---